Updated 20 March 2025

 What are the signs that your scalp needs a detox?

-And your hair just isn't in the best shape despite all the care you think you're giving it.
-You've tried changing your hair routine, you've tried various 'hair detox' products, or care products designed, in theory, to deep cleanse the scalp, but you're still not getting the results you're looking for.
+And your hair simply isn't in the best shape despite all the care you give it.
+You've tried changing your hair routine, tried various 'hair detox' products, or care products designed, in theory, to deep cleanse the scalp, but you're still not getting the results you're looking for.
 What's the problem?

 Why does the scalp need deep cleansing?

-We don't always know it, but the skin is an organ in its own right, like the heart, lungs or kidneys.
+The skin is an organ in its own right, like the heart, lungs and kidneys.
 The main role of the skin (which includes the scalp) is to act as a barrier between the outside environment (sun, cold, pollution, microbes, viruses, etc.) and the inside of our body.
-To fulfil this barrier role, the skin is constantly renewing itself without us even realising it.
+To fulfil this role, the skin is constantly renewing itself without us even realising it.

 It must also maintain a slightly acidic hydrogen potential (pH).
 This pH is around 5.5 (neutral pH = 7), whereas the inside of our body operates with a pH of around 7.5, which is slightly basic rather than acidic.